Bootle railway station: History

+The station was refurbished around 1873, including the building of the station buildings, signal box and goods yard.
+The goods yard was removed in 1965.

 Explosion on 22 March 1945

-At about 22:17 on 22 March 1945 a wagon containing depth charges in a southbound freight train caught fire on approaching Bootle.
+At about 22:17 on 22 March 1945, a wagon containing depth charges in a southbound freight train caught fire on approaching Bootle.
 The train crew, driver H. Goodall and fireman Herbert Norman Stubbs, on becoming aware of the fire, stopped the train south of Bootle station.
 Despite the fierce fire, the crew isolated the burning wagon by uncoupling the rear portion of the train, then drawing it forward to before uncoupling the burning wagon.
 With the wagon isolated, the fireman went forward to protect the northbound line while the driver went back in a possible attempt to fight the fire.
 At this point the depth charges violently exploded, killing the driver and creating a crater 105 feet long to a depth of 50 feet.
 The line was closed for three days whilst the crater was filled in and the track relaid.

 Stubbs was subsequently awarded the George Medal and the Order of Industrial Heroism.

 Facilities

 The Grade II-listed signal box, as photographed in October 2005.

 The station is unstaffed.
-There were no ticket facilities prior to 2019, but a ticket vending machine has now been installed by Northern to allow passenger to buy before boarding.
+A ticket vending machine has been installed by Northern to allow passenger to buy before boarding.
 Shelters are present on both platforms, with the wooden one on the northbound side being the more substantial of the two.
 Train running information can be obtained by telephone, digital display screens or from timetable posters.

-A level crossing with hand-operated gates (and supervising signal box) links the platforms, which both have step-free access from the road.
+The weatherboarded, timber-framed waiting room and shelter on the west platform is Grade II listed.
+It dates from 1873 and its interior layout and fittings have changed little.
+It is an increasingly rare example of this type of structure.

-The signal box built circa 1874 is a Furness Railway Type 1 design and was listed in November 2013 for its historic interest as one of the earliest surviving signal boxes in England and in the best original condition of the two of this type remaining.
+The signal box (built circa 1874) is a Furness Railway Type 1 design and was also listed in November 2013 for its historic interest as one of the earliest surviving signal boxes in England and in the best original condition of the two of this type remaining.
 Its lower structure is built of red sandstone dressed with rock-faced ashlar and its roof is of Welsh slate.
 Inside it retains a London Midland Region lever frame of 15 levers installed in 1977.
 In November 2024 plans were announced for its restoration.

-Also listed is the weatherboarded, timber-framed waiting room and shelter on the west platform.
-It dates from 1873 and its interior layout and fittings have changed little.
-It is an increasingly rare example of this type of structure.